hkjj293/Deprecated-PROformajs-vue-3-perform-standalone-electron-example/README.md

 ---

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started building standalone PROFormaJS-Vue project.

 ## Recommended IDE Setup